lvgl/lv_port_pc_visual_studio/README.md

 This repository has its sub-module references updated shortly after the release of new, major releases of LittlevGL's core [lvgl](https://github.com/lvgl/lvgl) project.
 Occasionally it is updated to work with minor version updates as well.
 When sub-module updates take place a matching version tag is added to the repository.

-If you need to pull in bug fixes in more recent changes to the sub-modules you will have to update the references on your own.
-If source files are added or removed in the sub-modules then the visual studio project will likely need adjusting.
+If you need to pull in bug fixes in more recent changes to the submodules you will have to update the references on your own.
+If source files are added or removed in the submodules then the visual studio project will likely need adjusting.
 See the commit log for examples of sub-module updates and associated visual studio file changes to guide you.